razaibi/zaunic/README.md

 ### Setup Source Data

 For code or configs to be generated, specify the source data that needs to be used.
-Navigate to the "source_data" folder and setup your yaml file.
+Navigate to the "data" folder and setup your yaml file.
 Source data can be flat or nested.
-Below is an example from *sample-resource.yml* file from the *source_data* folder.
+Below is an example from *sample-resource.yml* file from the *data* folder.

 ### Set Up Playbooks